eslint/eslint/docs/src/extend/custom-processors.md

 }
 ```

 You can also use the same custom processor with multiple filename extensions.
-The following example shows using same processor for both `.md` and `.mdx` files:
+The following example shows using the same processor for both `.md` and `.mdx` files:

 ```js
 const myCustomProcessor = { /* processor methods */ };